nick-p-34/telemetrix-sim/README.md

 python run.py --send-to-server
 ```

-### `--sim-time-s`
+### `--stint-time-s`
-- **Description:** The length, in seconds, of the simulated session.
-Actual session length will be extended to allow for completion of the final lap.
+- **Description:** The length, in seconds, of the simulated stint.
+Actual stint length will be extended to allow for completion of the final lap.
 - **Expected values:** `int` or `float`, positive values
 - **Default value:** `360.0`
 - **Usage:**